augusten/watchlist-angular/README.md

-# watchlist-angular
+# Watch-list Application
-A one-page app to create a movie watch-list, created with AngularJS and the Open Movie Database API
+A one-page app to create a movie watch-list, created with AngularJS and the Open Movie Database API.
+Building still in progress.